 - 1. (15) (RSA decoding).
 If small primes are used, it is computationally easy to "crack" RSA codes. - Suppose my public key is N=703, e= 53.
 You intercept an encrypted message intended for me, and the encrypted message is 361.
 What was the original message?
-How did you get the answer? - 2.
-(6) (RSA attacks) Read about various ways of attacking the RSA cryptosystem.
+How did you get the answer? - Find and read about various ways of attacking the RSA cryptosystem.
 Write about two attacks that interest you.
-Explain how they work.
+Write a paragraph about each one to explain in your own words how it works.